Leonardini/rgwas/README.md

     X = rgwas::mainDriver(inputFile = "TestInputN5000P5_3.csv",
     extremeValue = log(1e-3))

-9)  If you expect to run this code on large inputs and have patience and a CPLEX license, please try:
+10)  If you expect to run this code on large inputs and have patience and a CPLEX license, please try:

     Y = rgwas::validationDriver(inputFile = "TestInputN500000P10_3.csv",
     extremeValue = log(5e-8))

-    Please note that this run could take several hours to complete.